AbsolutelyCraiCrai/AbsolutelyCraiCrai/README.md

 Software Engineer
 -----------------

-I started when I was very young, and now I've pursued that into a career.
+I started when I was very young, and now I've pursued Software Engineering into a career!

 I currently do a lot of web development work, but my specialty and interest is in Windows desktop software.
 This account is used for personal and Second Life related projects.

 * 🌍  I'm based in Wales, UK